Probing the anomalous tqgamma couplings in photon-proton collisions: Introduction

-A salient feature of the usual top quark sector is that the Flavor Changing Neutral Current (FCNC) transitions are exceedingly weak as a result of the Glashow-Iliopoulos-Maiani (GIM) mechanism.
-According to the GIM mechanism, these interactions are prohibited at tree-level and are immensely repressed at the loop-level.
-The whole of these transitions in the SM are much beneath the detectable level by experiment, e.g. anticipated branching ratio for decays of $t\rightarrow q\gamma$ $\textit{(q=u,c)}$ are about $10^{-14}$.\citation{2,3} But, in the BSM theories, the GIM mechanism commonly doesn't effective as much as in the SM.
-Therefore FCNC effects are at a measurable level at the high energy particle colliders.
-Hence, investigation of these unusual decay channels of the top quark would be evidence of extended theories.\cite{4,5,6,7,8,9,10,11,12} In the literature, there are various experimental and phenemological works about FCNC couplings of the top quark to photon and $u$ or $c$ quark via the SMEFT.\cite{13,14,15,16,17,18,19,20,21,22,23,24,25,26,27,28,29,30,31,32,33,34,35,36,37,38,39,40,41,42,43,44,45,46,47,48,49,50,51} Up to date, different collaborations have achieved constraints on the branching fractions of top quark FCNC transitions.\cite{38,39,40,41,42,43,44,45,46,47,48,49,50,51} The strongest limits related to the anomalous FCNC $tqgamma$ interactions have obtained by the ATLAS collaborations at the LHC.
-The most restrictive experimental constraints on the branching fraction, via left-handed(right handed)tq$\gamma$ couplings have been accieved as $BR(t\rightarrow u\gamma)<2.8\times10^{-5}(6.1\times10^{-5})$ and $BR(t\rightarrow c\gamma)<22\times10^{-5}(18\times10^{-5})$ \cite{51}.
+In the literature, there are various experimental and phenemological works on FCNC couplings of the top quark to photon and $u$ or $c$ quark via the SMEFT \cite{13,14,15,16,17,18,19,20,21,22,23,24,25,26,27,28,29,30,31,32,33,34,35,36,37,38,39,40,41,42,43,44,45,46,47,48,49,50,51,511}.
+Up to date, constraints on the branching fractions of top quark FCNC transitions have been achieved by different collaborations \cite{38,39,40,41,42,43,44,45,46,47,48,49,50,51,511}.
+The most strongest limits related to the anomalous FCNC $tq\gamma$ interactions have been obtained recently by the ATLAS collaborations at $\sqrt{s} = 13$ TeV during Run 2 of the LHC for an integrated luminosity of 139 $fb^{-1}$ \cite{511}.
+These experimental constraints on the branching fraction, via left-handed (right handed) tq$\gamma$ couplings have been achieved as $BR(t\rightarrow u\gamma)<0.85\times10^{-5}(1.2\times10^{-5})$ and $BR(t\rightarrow c\gamma)<4.2\times10^{-5}(4.5\times10^{-5})$ \cite{511}.
 Despite many experimental researches, there haven't been found any hint for anomalous FCNC transitions of the top quark, at the present colliders.
-Therefore, future particle colliders, which are planned to have new technologies and different type of collisions than present accelerators, are gaining importance in the FCNC researches.
+Therefore, future particle colliders, which are planned to include new technologies and different type of collisions from present accelerators, are gaining importance in the FCNC researches.